Karl Rössler

 Karl Rössler (6 May 1788, in Wiesbaden – 23 August 1863, in Hanau) was a German manufacturer and mineralogist.

-After a business apprenticeship in Frankfurt am Main, he acquired in 1818 a hat factory, which he transformed into a highly successful company.
+After a business apprenticeship in Frankfurt am Main, he acquired a hat factory in 1818 which he transformed into a highly successful company.
 He had a keen interest in the geology, mineralogy and paleontology of the Wetterau, and accordingly, collected numerous minerals and fossils of the region.
-During his career, he worked closely with geologist Leopold von Buch.
+Throughout the course of his career, Rössler worked closely with geologist Leopold von Buch.

 In 1853 he was named director of the Wetterauische Gesellschaft (Hanau), and in 1858 became a member of the Academy of Sciences Leopoldina.
-During the following year, he was a founding member of the Freies Deutsches Hochstift (Free German Foundation) in Frankfurt.
+In the year following, Rössler was named a founding member of the Freies Deutsches Hochstift (Free German Foundation) in Frankfurt.

-In 1861 the mineral rösslerite was named in his honor by Johann Reinhard Blum.
+In 1861 the mineral "Rösslerite" was named in his honor by Johann Reinhard Blum.
 The fossil snail species Turbonilla roessleri (Geinitz, 1852) also bears his name.